 Introduction to prenuptial agreements

-How prenuptial agreements simplify jointly owned property matters
+How prenuptial agreements can simplify jointly owned property matters

-Additionally, prenuptial agreements help clarify financial responsibilities (aka setting expectations between spouses).
+Additionally, prenuptial agreements can help clarify financial responsibilities (a.k.a., setting expectations between spouses).
 This can include mortgage payments, property taxes, and maintenance costs.
 By establishing financial obligations in advance, couples can avoid disagreements and ensure a fair distribution of expenses throughout the joint property ownership journey.

 Legal considerations and enforceability of prenups

 For a prenuptial agreement to be legally enforceable, it must meet certain state requirements.
-These requirements can be very different state to state, but typically involve putting the contract in writing, including signatures, notarization, financial disclosure, voluntary agreement by both parties, and absence of duress or fraud.
+These requirements can be very different from state to state, but typically involve putting the contract in writing, including signatures, notarization, financial disclosure, voluntary agreement by both parties, and absence of duress or fraud.
+Some states have unique requirements, such as requiring the prenup to be signed a certain amount of time before the wedding or requiring witnesses.
+It’s crucial to ensure your prenup meets state requirements because if it doesn’t–it could be thrown out.
+This would result in your jointly owned property being distributed according to state law rather than your own rules.

 Meet Eric and Emily, they are engaged and ready to tie the knot.
-They know they want to get into the real estate biz and hope to one day own many properties.
+They know they want to get into the real estate business and hope to one day own many properties.
 As responsible individuals, they recognized the need to protect their individual and joint assets and simplify real estate matters in case of any future uncertainties.
-That’s when they decided to get a prenup.
+That’s why they decided to get a prenup.

 Frequently Asked Questions (FAQs) about joint property ownership